matteozanatta/booking_webscraper/README.md

 Data the algorithm gathered was really messed up and lot of effort was required to set up an efficient cleaning system for the variables.
 One of the most challenging things was to deal with different data types because each one required a different treatment and has different complications, especially when computing operations between various of them.

-# Roadmap
+## Roadmap

 22 Sept.
 2021 | The website is now ready and everyone can visualize data via web interface.

 17 Sept.
 2021 | Developed a dashboard (only available in local) with HTML, Plotly and Dash both for webscraping and visualizing data.

 10 Sept.
-2021 | Added multithreading capabilities to speed up the algorithm.
+2021 | Added multithreading capabilities to speed the algorithm up.

-# Known issues
+## Known issues
 Known issues: even though multithreading is implemented the algorithm is not so fast (especially with large cities with >1500 free structures) because it queries booking.com databases every time it needs to load other hotels or apartments.
 What should be done then?
 Find a way to tell which is the most efficient number of MAX_THREADS and search cycles to minimize the processing time.

 Sometimes the algorithm stops working because booking.com detects the html request is fake and return an empty html page.
 If you want to solve this problem you just have to click on the 'retrieve data' button again to perform a new search.